Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Study design

 \subsection{Methods under evaluation}

-As described above, we estimate parameters from the simulated network draws using three procedures: Contrastive Divergence (CD), Monte Carlo Maximum Likelihood Estimation (MCMLE), and Maximum Pseudo-Liklihood Estimation (MPLE).
+As described above, we estimate parameters from the simulated network draws using three procedures: Contrastive Divergence (CD), Maximum Pseudo-Likelihood Estimation (MPLE), and Monte Carlo Maximum Likelihood Estimation (MCMLE).
 Estimation for each method was performed as follows.

+For CD, we use the default settings of the \texttt{ergm.count} package, performing 8 Metropolis-Hastings steps, raising one proposal in each step.
+We also tried using more steps and/or more proposals within each step for CD.
+As is shown in the Appendix A, its estimation bias and calibration usually do not improve systematically as we increase the tuning parameters, and when it does, it fails to match other methods in comparable time.
+Therefore, we keep the most time efficient setting in our comparison.